 Hot summer?
 How to protect your dog from the heat

-Summer is great - but for our four-legged friends it can quickly become dangerous.
-Dogs are more sensitive to heat than humans and many summer dangers lurk: hot asphalt, overheated cars, heat stroke and lack of shade.
-Here's everything you need to know to keep your dog safe, cool and happy this summer.
+Summer is wonderful – but for our four-legged friends, it can quickly become dangerous.
+Dogs are more sensitive to heat than we humans are, and many summer dangers lurk: hot asphalt, overheated cars, heatstroke and lack of shade.
+Here is everything you need to know to give your dog a safe, cool and pleasant summer.

-Never leave your dog in the car - not even for five minutes
+Never leave the dog in the car – not even for five minutes

 Do this instead:

-• Always take your dog out of the car.
+• Take the dog out of the car, always.

 • Plan errands without a dog on hot days.